boraoztekesin/Image-Classification-With-CNN/README.md

-# Image Classification with Convolutional Neural Networks
+# Micro Organisms Classification with Convolutional Neural Networks

 ## Overview
 This project focuses on classifying microorganisms using deep learning models.
 The goal is to train and evaluate two different models: one without residual connections and one with residual connections.
 The project is implemented in a Jupyter Notebook environment.